-Any person who feels a public body or public official has violated the act may file suit in the general district or circuit court of the locality where the body or official operates. § 2.2-3713(A).
+Any person who believes a public body or public official has violated FOIA may file suit in the general district or circuit court of the public body's or official's locality. § 2.2-3713(A).
 A FOIA action may commence in the name of a person, even if the plaintiff's attorney, acting on his or her behalf, made the original FOIA request.
 If the petition or affidavit supporting the petition for mandamus or injunction alleges violations of open meetings then the three day notice to the party shall not be required.
-The case must be heard within seven days of filing. § 2.2-3713(C).
-As a practical matter, this rocket docket provision inconveniences judges greatly, as their court schedules are usually very busy.
-Saturday hearings are common for FOIA cases.
+The case must be heard initially within seven days of filing. § 2.2-3713(C).